chaos-polymtl/lethe/doc/source/contributing.rst

 General Rules and Format
 ------------------------

-Throughout the documentation, you may notice that the different pages follow a certain format to ensure uniformity of the documentation and help user's navigate more fluidly.
+Throughout the documentation, you may notice that the different pages follow a certain format to ensure uniformity and help users to navigate more fluidly.
 Here are the different elements that must be considered when contributing to the documentation of Lethe:

 - Titles and subtitles must be capitalized following the *Chicago Manual of Style*:

   - First and last words of the title/subtitle must be capitalized.
   - Capitalize:

-    - adjectives (e.g., small, large)
+    - adjectives (e.g., Small, Large)
-    - adverbs (e.g., warmly, rapidly)
+    - adverbs (e.g., Warmly, Rapidly)
-    - nouns (e.g., ball, cylinder)
+    - nouns (e.g., Ball, Cylinder)
-    - pronouns (e.g., they, she, he)
+    - pronouns (e.g., They, She, He)
-    - subordinating conjunction when fewer than 5 letters (e.g., when, once)
+    - subordinating conjunction when fewer than 5 letters (e.g., When, Once)
-    - verbs (e.g., melt, create)
+    - verbs (e.g., Melt, Create)

   - **Do not** capitalize: